 Most humans are infected through the bite of an immature tick during spring and summer.
 These are less than 2 mm long and difficult to see.
 Adult ticks are much larger and are more easily noticed.
 Adult black-legged ticks are most active during late summer and fall.
-The ticks have a two year life cycle, normally becoming dormant in cold weather, but animals may harbour live ticks well into winter.
-Hunters should note that ticks can survive for some time on a dead animal.
+The ticks have a two year life cycle, normally becoming dormant in cold weather, but at 4°C, start looking for an animal or person to feed on for a blood meal.
+Animals may harbour live ticks well into winter.
+Deer hunters and duck hunters should note that ticks can survive for some time on a dead animal.

 Prevention is very important as the disease is difficult to diagnose and can cause life-long health problems.
 Prevention is similar to mosquitoes.
-It is a good to check yourself (and your dog) after you have been in forest or fields, since the tick must be attached 24+ hours before it transmits Lyme disease.
-Dogs can be innoculated for the disease by a veterinarian, but there is no vaccine for humans.
+The tick must be attached 24+ hours before it transmits Lyme disease.
+A veterinarian can vaccinate your dog against Lyme disease, but there is no vaccine for humans.

 Ticks in grass or low shrubs can easily attach themselves to dogs.
 Infection typically occurs after the tick has been attached for 2-3 days, so it's important to check your dog regularly, particularly on skin near the eyes and ears.
 Symptoms of dogs who have acquired Lyme disease are similar to humans: